 After their IPO and trading at around $13 per share, the stock fell as low as $4.50 per share in 2018.

-Now, the stock is trading around $11 to $12 per share.
-Perhaps the short sellers have covered their positions.
+Now, the stock is trading around $14 per share.

 Revenue And Gross Profit

-Investors should be aware that Total Revenue and Gross Profit have been on a decline for this company from 2018 to today.
+Investors should be aware that Total Revenue and Gross profits have essentially remained flat over the years.